 - Pump station inspections and repairs for six pump stations

 - Sediment and debris removal on the levee slopes, crest, and berms

 - Rehabilitation and reconstruction of 70,000 feet of levee toe drains

 As of February 29, 2020, the entire L-575 levee system has been returned to full height, which is a critical milestone in levee repairs.
 The team will continue with repair activities to restore the levee system to its pre-flood condition.

-APTIM surpassed project expectations by closing Breach G ahead of schedule to beat a milestone date of a three months from NTP.
+APTIM surpassed project expectations by closing Breach G ahead of schedule to beat a milestone date of three months from notice to proceed (NTP).
 This extremely challenging task involved moving over 1-million CY of material and installing more than one mile of sheet pile over 49 days in winter conditions to provide 100-year-level flood protection for surrounding communities.
 To-date, APTIM has moved over 3-million CY of material, installed over 8,200 feet and 400,000 sf of sheet pile, and received and replaced 78,000 tons of aggregate and Rip Rap.
 APTIM has worked over 180,000 manhours with zero incidents.